MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

 - Satisfied = 4
 - Very satisfied = 5

-From this survey, the total score will be calculated as weighted average of the normalized question level values.
+From this survey, the total score is calculated as weighted average of the normalized question level values.

 A survey's score is calculated with the help of the following components: